What is customer lifetime value and why should you care? Customer lifetime value is one of the most important numbers in all of business. Here's why:

 The only time you’d want to do multiple calculations would be if there are products or services without an overlap in services.

 There is one school I work with that is focused on enrollment as well as donations.
-We did these calculations for both enrollment and for donations.
+We did lifetime value calculations for both enrollment and for donations.

 If the average enrollment brings the school $15,000, but the average donation is $45, the approach to marketing to the two should be very different.

-Donors and students are two different audiences and ad campaigns, so it’s worth knowing the lifetime value of a student compared to to the lifetime value of a donor.
+Donors and students are two different audiences need different ad campaigns, so it’s worth knowing the lifetime value of a student compared to to the lifetime value of a donor.

 Conclusion: Customer lifetime value will give you a compass for all future spending and growth.

 Customer lifetime value is vitally important.
-Do the calculations before you start running.
+Do the calculations before you start running paid ads.
 Keep track of your customer lifetime value and continue to improve that number.

 If you stuck with this post and did the full calculations you'll have a significant competitive advantage over anyone that doesn't know their customer lifetime value.